 PRP therapy is a revolutionary treatment that can help restore your quality of life when arthritis pain grows unbearable.
-At Parsa Orthopaedics & Sports Medicine Institute, Dr. Parsa’s surgical practice in Manhattan Beach, California, she offers platelet-rich plasma (PRP) therapy to promote your body’s own healing process and restore joint health.
+At Parsa Orthopaedics & Sports Medicine Institute, Dr. Parsa’s surgical practice serving Manhattan Beach, CA, Hermosa Beach, CA, Redondo Beach, CA, El Segundo, CA, Torrance, CA, Glendale, CA & Palos Verdes, CA, she offers platelet-rich plasma (PRP) therapy to promote your body’s own healing process and restore joint health.
 This type of treatment may also work well if you suffer pain or lose range of motion due to common conditions, such as tennis elbow or ligament tears.
 To learn more about the benefits of PRP therapy, schedule an appointment online or by phone.

 Platelet-rich plasma (PRP) therapy is an innovative treatment that can improve range of motion and reduce pain in people who deal with arthritis.
 Dr. Parsa also uses PRP therapy for treating conditions such as tennis elbow, tendon inflammation, partial ligament and tendon tears, and partial ulnar collateral ligament tears.